• Skip to primary navigation

 How do I make mousse thicker?

-To make no bake mousse thicker for a cake filling or another dessert, I recommend adding 1 teaspoon of gelatin or cornstarch mixed with one tablespoon of water.
+To make mousse thicker for a cake filling, I recommend adding 1 teaspoon of gelatin or cornstarch mixed with one tablespoon of water.
 Whip the cream until soft peaks form, add water to a small pot on low heat and sprinkle the gelatin on top.
 Let it bloom for one minute and then whisk until the gelatin dissolves (don't let it boil).
-Let the mixture cool for a bit and pour it into the cream.
-Continue to whip it until firm peaks form and continue on with the recipe.
-Another tip is to let the mousse set up in the refrigerator longer, about 3-4 hours.
+Let the mixture cool and pour it into the cream.
+Continue to whip until firm peaks form and continue on with the recipe.

 Can I save over-whipped mousse?